oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 ## General
-1. Ensure that you’re watching all activity on the repository, and that your "Settings > Notification center" page is set to send you activity notifications.
+1. Please ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.
 2. When you get an email saying that a pull request has been made, go to GitHub and assign it to someone.
 Before doing so, ensure that the requester is a member of the Committers team (which means they've signed the CLA).

 ## To add a new committer